Phobos718/CornerStone/README.md

 ## To-Do list (in order of priority)

-- Interactive data visualisation dashboard with Bokeh
+- Interactive data visualisation dashboard with Bokeh (in progress)
 - Ability for users to add new supplements and activities to DB like they can foods
-- Ability for users to directly modify survey prefill defaults
+- Ability for users to directly modify survey prefill defaults in a profile page
 - Front end improvements, bugfixes, better documentation
 - A minimal admin dashboard with database backup functionality
 - Items frequently entered by users to show up on top of selector list on the Edit Records page
 - Streamlining date selection on 'Edit Records' page via asynchronous calls
-- Improved security and login system
+- Improved security and login

 - MLP2